On the (In)Security of Loading Machine Learning Models: Takeaways

-Our evaluation of Hugging Face model scanners (\hyperref[ms]{MS}), in addition to finding false positives and negatives (see evaluation results for details), shows that Skops, despite being promoted by Hugging Face as a secure persistence format, is unsupported by any available scanner.
-This highlights the fragmented and incomplete nature of the model-scanner landscape.
-Finally, the labels produced by existing model scanners can be misleading when no match is found.
+Our evaluation of Hugging Face model scanners (\hyperref[ms]{MS}), in addition to finding false positives and negatives (see evaluation results for details), shows that Skops, despite being promoted by Hugging Face as a secure persistence format, is unsupported by any integrated scanner.
+This highlights the fragmented and incomplete nature of the current landscape of model scanners integrated into model hubs.
+Finally, the labels produced by these scanners can be misleading when no match is found.
 For instance, if a format is not supported, JFrog~\cite{JFrog} returns ``not a model'' and Protect AI reports ``No issue''.
 Such outputs, especially if they come from a limited analysis, can create a false sense of security, such as in traditional antivirus software~\cite{Lau2023UsenixSec}.

 \begin{marcosboxgreyclosed} \mypar{Suggestions for the Community} Inspired by the malware analysis domain, scanners should be treated only as a first line of defense.
 A possible direction is the adoption of behavioral analysis to move beyond static checks.
 Finally, hubs should promote greater transparency in report labels. \end{marcosboxgreyclosed}